saurabhrathod35/validations-lib/README.md

 }
 ```

-# Multiple Field validation
+# Multiple Field Validation
-_if you hase bunch of field for validation in singal object then have to give **uid** in question and entry object_
+_If you have a bunch of fields for validation in a single object, then we have to providee **uid** in question as well as entry object_

 ## Example
 ```ruby